 People with certain allergies

-A small number of people have had allergic reactions after having the vaccine.
+A small number of people have had allergic reactions after having a COVID-19 vaccine.

-not have the vaccine if you are allergic to any of its ingredients
+not have a particular vaccine if you are allergic to any of its ingredients

 tell the health professionals giving you the vaccine about any allergies you have, before you have the shot.
 He or she will check if these are a problem.